LeviTobgyal/LeviTobgyal/README.md

 I am Karma.
-Currently an undergraduate student studying computer science and engineering.
+Currently an undergraduate student studying computer science and engineering specialization in data science.
-Expected to graduate in 2025.
+Expected to graduate in 2026.

 <!---